nesso99/jwt-blacklist/README.md

 # jwt-blacklist

-A module base on [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) with blacklist feature.
+A module based on [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) with blacklisting feature.

 # Install